ropensci/pathviewr/README.md

 #### Data import and cleaning via `pathviewR`

-We’ll also load two `tidyverse` packages for wrangling & plotting.
+We’ll also load two `tidyverse` packages for wrangling & plotting in this readme.

 ``` r
 library(pathviewR)